-The convertible 2-in-1 laptop, which has a display that can swivel from normal clamshell mode to tablet mode, with tent and media modes in between, has come into its own.
+The convertible 2-in-1 laptop, which has a display that can swivel from normal clamshell mode to tablet mode with tent and media modes in between, has come into its own.
 No longer are they too large to be used as tablets or too underpowered to be used as clamshells.
 The form factor is epitomized by the HP Spectre x360 13 and the Dell XPS 13 2-in-1.

 The Spectre x360 13 is far more extravagantly designed, with its gem-cut angles apparent along the edges and most prominently at each rear corner — which are cut away at convenient angles to provide easy access to the power button and one of the Thunderbolt 3 ports.
 You can get the HP in Nightfall Black, Poseidon Blue, and Natural Silver colors.

-Both of these laptops are also well-built, with little flexing in the lid, keyboard deck, and chassis bottom.
-The hinges convey confidence as they swivel through their 360-degree arcs, and hold their displays where you want them.
-In terms of size, the XPS 13 2-in-1 is a little less wide while the Spectre x360 13 is shallower — but both are relatively tiny thanks to slim bezels that save space and look modern.
+Both laptops are also well-built, with little flexing in the lid, keyboard deck, and chassis bottom.
+The hinges convey confidence as they swivel through their 360-degree arcs, and they hold their displays where you want them.
+In terms of size, the XPS 13 2-in-1 is a little less wide while the Spectre x360 13 is shallower — but both are tiny thanks to slim bezels that save space and look modern.

 The HP touts a 90% screen-to-body ratio that leads the convertible 2-in-1 class.
 The XPS 13 2-in-1 is quite a bit thinner, though, at 0.51 inches versus 0.67 inches, and the laptops are almost identically light at just about 2.9 pounds.

 Things start to differentiate when you look at input options.
 Both laptops have touch displays (natch) with active pens, and both support Windows 10 inking and handwriting.
-The XPS 13 2-in-1, though, uses a second-generation magnetic levitation (maglev) keyboard that’s very shallow, and it’s a very different feel that users will either love or hate.
+The XPS 13 2-in-1, though, uses a second-generation magnetic levitation (maglev) keyboard that’s very shallow, and it’s a vastly different feel that users will either love or hate.

 The Spectre x360 13’s keyboard, on the other hand, is the same deep, well-spaced, and clicky version that we’ve loved on the last several versions.
-Touch typists are much likely to prefer the HP’s keyboard.
+Touch typists are much likely to prefer HP’s keyboard.
 Both laptops have spacious touchpads with Microsoft Precision touchpad support, meaning they’re equally precise and support the full range of Windows 10 multitouch gestures.

 Finally, connectivity is also an area of differentiation.
 The XPS 13 2-in-1 has two USB-C ports with Thunderbolt 3 support and a Micro SD card reader.
 That’s it.
-The Spectre x360 13 also provides two USB-C with Thunderbolt 3 ports, but it also enjoys a USB-A 3.1 port for older peripherals (with a drop jaw mechanism to fit into the tight space).
-It also offers a Micro SD card reader.
+The Spectre x360 13 also provides two USB-C with

 Both laptops support Wi-Fi 6 for faster internet speeds along with Bluetooth 5, while the Spectre x360 13 adds in LTE cellular data support that can now be used alongside Wi-Fi.
 Finally, HP builds in two privacy features — an electronic switch that shuts off the webcam and removes an attack vector, and a dedicated button for turning off the microphone.

 The XPS 13 2-in-1 and Spectre x360 13 are both built around Intel’s 10th-gen Ice Lake CPUs.
-Accordingly, they provide very similar performance that can be tuned by utilities that allow turning up the speed with more fan noise or keeping things quiet.
+Accordingly, they provide similar performance that can be tuned by utilities that allow turning up the speed with more fan noise or keeping things quiet.

 They both also offer Intel’s enhanced Iris Plus graphics that provide for better entry-level gaming the Intel’s usual integrated graphics and better support for creative apps that can use the GPU to speed up certain operations.